PTUA logo

 There is no such thing as a 'free market' in transport; no transport system can function unless it is facilitated, even subsidised, by governments.
 This is as true of private road transport as it is of public rail transport.
 The CityLink project, though notionally built and operated by a private company, would not have been possible without $800 million in government subsidy via tax concessions (in 1996 dollars).
 The annual subsidy for public transport throughout Victoria pales in comparison.

 The bulk of car advertising draws on the cars-mean-freedom myth, thereby strengthening it.
 Cars are pictured travelling on empty country highways, without a single other vehicle in sight.
 The car is portrayed as giving its owner the freedom to go wherever one likes, whenever one likes, and carry whatever one likes, without concerning oneself with personal safety or exposure to the elements.
-The rhetoric evokes an ideal that has not existed since the 1950s.
+The rhetoric evokes an ideal that has not existed for decades.
 It disguises the everyday limits to this freedom in the form of traffic congestion, limited parking space, road rules, risk of accidents and the like, all of which pit drivers against one another in the daily commuter rat race.
 By contrast, public transport users need not concern themselves with any of these problems.
-'Freedom to take charge of one's travel' means little when one is stuck in a traffic jam.
+‘Freedom to take charge of one’s travel’ means little when one is stuck in a traffic jam.

 As car culture becomes pervasive, even the time-saving benefits of car travel are eroded, as commentator Wolfgang Sachs points out: